-How to Restore Deleted Google Analytics Profiles or Accounts
+How to Restore Deleted Google Analytics Properties and Accounts

-As Google Analytics Certified Partners, we receive lots of Google Analytics questions and occasionally are asked how to recover a deleted profile or account.
+We receive lots of Google Analytics questions and occasionally are asked how to recover deleted properties and accounts.
 So let's cover the options available to restore your Google Analytics data.

 First, we need to point out that prevention is always the best option (easy to say now, right?).
 So even if you are not stressing about recovering data we still recommend you check out the tips at the bottom of this post to help ensure this doesn't happen to you.